 If you’re affected by the price cap, you’ll receive a letter around the end of February, telling you how the 1 April 2021 price change affects you.
 You’ll also see your new prices on your bill or statement.

 If you pay by Direct Debit, we automatically review your account twice a year.
 And if you’re paying too much or too little for the energy you’re using, we’ll take this and the price change into account at your next Direct Debit review.

 But you don’t have to wait for your next review - just log in on or after 14 February and check you’re on track with your Direct Debit payments, and we’ll tell you if you’re paying the right amount to cover the cost of the energy you’re using, based on the new prices.

 From 1 April 2021, most customers on our Standard Variable tariff will see their energy bills go up.
 You'll receive a letter which will tell you how you’re affected.

 Am I affected if I am on a fixed tariff?

 Will my Smart meter be updated with the price change?

-If you have a Smart meter, your Smart energy display (SED) will automatically update with the new prices from 1 October.
+If you have a Smart meter, your Smart energy display (SED) will automatically update with the new prices from 1 April when they become effective.